siuying/UserSettingsModel/README.md

 This is designed to store small amount of data, and when performance is not an issue.

+WARNING: This is highly experimental and not even pass the test (memory error from motion), use at your own risk.

 ## Define Model

 Define your class as you would normally do.
 Include the Model module.